-After issuance of a project's final commitment letter, but prior to the closing of the RPP loan, any proposed rent increase must be submitted to the project's Development Analyst for approval.
-After the RPP loan has closed, all proposed rent increases must be submitted to the Agency's Asset Management staff.
+After issuance of a project's final commitment letter, but prior to the conversion of the RPP loan to the permanent phase, any proposed rent increase must be submitted to the project's Housing Development Analyst for approval.
+After the RPP loan has converted to the permanent phase, all proposed rent increases must be submitted to the Agency's Asset Management staff.
 Submissions will be reviewed on an "as needed" basis, preferably once each calendar year.